shibayan/keyvault-acmebot/README.md

 ## Requirements

+You will need the follwing:
-- Azure Subscription
+- Azure Subscription (required to deploy this solution)
-- Azure DNS
+- Azure DNS (required to host your public DNS zone)
 - Azure Key Vault (existing one or new Key Vault can be created at deployment time)
 - Email address (required to register with Let's Encrypt)